ycarowwww/javascript-simple-projects/SimpleCalculator/README.md

 # A Simple Calculator

-A Simple Calculator that you enter each operation individually made in HTML, CSS and JavaScript.
+A Simple Single Operation Calculator, like the Windows calculator, using modern ES6 classes and a bit of Event Delegation.
+It also contains a Theme Switcher.